Systematic or scoping review

 A systematic review is a literary review which, through a transparent process, seeks to identify, value, select and compile all available research within a clearly defined topic or research question.
 A systematic review attempts to be an exhaustive literature search within a specific topic where all results are considered.
+We also offer search consultations for scoping reviews.
+The purpose of a scoping review is to provide an overview of the available research evidence without producing a summary answer to a discrete research question.

 We can help you with your literature search